 - 2 tbsp. lemon juice

-- Bake for 35-40 minutes until a tootpick or knife insered comes out clean.
+Bake for 35-40 minutes until a toothpick or knife inserted comes out clean.

 Leave a comment

 Comments will be approved before showing up.